What does this program do?

 There are no other additional requirements at the national level.

-Please send questions about the NOSA to RD.MPR@usda.gov, or contact Fallan Faulkner, Multi-Family Specialist, Multi-Family Housing, RHS, U.S Department of Agriculture, via email: firstname.lastname@example.org, or by phone: 615-812-0050.
+Please send questions about the NOSA to RD.MPR@usda.gov, or contact Fallan Faulkner, Finance and Loan Analyst, Multi-Family Housing, RHS, U.S Department of Agriculture, via email: firstname.lastname@example.org, or by phone: 615-812-0050

 Any questions regarding loan obligation dates should be directed to the Agency servicing specialist assigned to the property.
 Find the Servicing specialist assignments by property.